FaezehAHassani/R_exercises/README_interactive_webapp_shiny.md

 - plotOutput() : display a graphical output similar to ggplot
 - verbatimTextOutput() : display content as formatted code block
 - the above take outputId(a name)

+# layout

+- sidebarLayout() organizes content into two columns: sidebar and main section
+- its requires two arguments: sidebarPanel() to mention the contents for sidebar and a mainPanel() that contains the content for main section